apollographql/apollo-client/react-docs/source/api.md

 The `config.props` property allows you to define a map function that takes your props including the props added by the `graphql()` function ([`props.data`](#graphql-query-data) for queries and [`props.mutate`](#graphql-mutation-mutate) for mutations) and allows you to compute a new props object that will be provided to the component that `graphql()` is wrapping.

-The function you define behaves almost exactly like [`mapProps` from Recompose][] providing the same benefits without the need of another library.
+The function you define behaves almost exactly like [`mapProps` from Recompose][] providing the same benefits without the need for another library.

 [`mapProps` from Recompose]: https://github.com/acdlite/recompose/blob/2e71fdf4270cc8022a6574aaf00731bfc25dcae6/docs/API.md#mapprops